CGurity/SDA/en/03-threat-model-and-procedures.md

 				<header class="major"> <a href="/activities/0302-introduction-to-protocols.html" class="image-03 index-number">
 					<h3>Introduction to security procedures</h3> </a>
 				</header>  <a href="/activities/0302-introduction-to-protocols.html" class="image-03 index-number">
-				<p>The idea behind this activity is to complement policies revealed previously as preventive strategies along with the development of procedures to be applied during security incidents such as reactive strategies pursuing to mitigate impact of threats once they have been implemented.
-This activity seeks to abstract the concepts of procedures, training, communications plans, succession plans and arrangement activities in a single dynamic serving as an introduction to the area of incident response developed in the information security literature.</p> </a>
+				<p>The idea behind this activity is to complement the policies developed previously as preventive strategies with the development of procedures to be applied during security incidents as reactive strategies aimed at mitigating the impact of threats once they have materialized.
+This activity seeks to bring together the concepts of procedures, communications plans, succession plans and preparatory activities in a single dynamic that serves as an introduction to the area of incident response in information security.</p> </a>
 			</div>
 		</div>
 	</section>